zphrs/jsExperiments/README.md

 # jsExperiments
 ## Making the web feel alive one experiment at a time
+### License/Use
+It is licensed under the MIT license which means that you may use the software however you like but you must include the text from the LICENSE file in your project.
+If you take snippets from a javascript file please link (https://raw.githubusercontent.com/zphyrj/jsExperiments/main/LICENSE) to the license as a comment above the snippet.
+If you contribute to the repository feel free to commit a MIT license to the directory that you contributed to, and add a commented link at the top of the file/snippet you contributed to, just to give yourself credit as well.
 ### To run:
 1. `npm install`
 2. `npm start folderName` - Replace `folderName` with the name of the experiment you want to look at